-- 2. Am I exhibiting righteousness?
+2. Am I exhibiting righteousness?
 Verse 12 says, "And to live self-controlled, upright, and godly lives."
 Would the people who know you well describe you as righteous (not self-righteous)?
 Are you a person who strives to do what is right?
-Are you a man or woman of integrity at work or at school? - 3.
-Am I exhibiting godliness?
+Are you a man or woman of integrity at work or at school?
+On the cross Christ broke the power of sin and gave us the merit of His righteous life.
+If we know Him, we can live upright lives.

+3. Am I exhibiting godliness?
 Can people tell that God is living in you by looking at your life?
 Again, we don't arrive this side of glory.
 But are you growing?